-- Building Improvements (UNT) College of Visual Arts and Design Building and Residence and Dining Halls - Building Improvements (HSC) Interdisciplinary Research Building - Building Improvements (UNTD) Dallas Student Learning and Success Center and Wisdom Residence Hall - Building Improvements (System Administration) Dallas Municipal Building
+- Building Improvements (UNT) College of Visual Arts and Design Building and Science Research Building - Building Improvements (HSC) Interdisciplinary Research and Education Building - Building Improvements (UNTD) Dallas Student Learning and Success Center and Wisdom Residence Hall - Building Improvements (System Administration) Dallas Municipal Building

 The System has committed \$407.6 million to capital asset additions and improvements which are currently in various stages of completion.
-These additions and improvements primarily consist of new buildings or renovations to existing buildings, including the Interdisciplinary Research Building at HSC, the College of Visual Arts and Design at UNT, the Dallas Municipal Building for the future use by UNT Dallas College of Law, and the Student Learning and Success Center at UNT Dallas.
-More detailed information regarding the System's capital additions and commitments is provided in Note 2, Capital Assets, and Note 15, Contingencies and Commitments, in the Notes to the Consolidated Financial Statements.
+These additions and improvements primarily consist of new buildings or renovations to existing buildings, including the Interdisciplinary Research Building at HSC, the College of Visual Arts and Design at UNT, residence and dining halls at UNT, the Dallas Municipal Building for the future use by UNT Dallas College of Law, and the Student Learning and Success Center at UNT Dallas.
+More detailed information regarding the System's capital additions and commitments is provided in Note 2, Capital Assets, and Note 10, Contingencies and Commitments, in the Notes to the Consolidated Financial Statements.